 I charge $85 per hour.
 I try to work out the best service for the least cost, and I’m open to considering a finance plan if those costs feel out of reach.
 The following discussion will give a general idea of how many hours your project might require, though you can always engage me for a handful of poems or a chapter—to try on the shoes before the whole trip.
 Or you might schedule a phone consultation about your work.
 I’d welcome that.

-An average length novel, say 80,000 words, will minimally take 10-12 hours to read and assess, and another several hours to formulate a detailed summary letter, which would include comments on plot, characters, setting, point of view, narrative architecture, pacing, and a project’s strengths and problems.
-A closer reading of the same text, almost always advisable, including margin comments and line editing as well as a detailed summary letter, could require 25-35 hours.
-A densely worded literary novel will take more time; a young adult novel could take less.
-The range is broad.
-Projects can take more than 60 hours, or require more than one round.
+An average length work of prose, say 80,000 words with few twists and turns, minimally takes 12+ hours to read, and another several hours to formulate a detailed summary letter which would include comments on narrative architecture or plot, character, setting, point of view, pacing, and a project’s strengths and problems.
+More and more, I’m including a blow-by-blow synopsis, constructed as I read, an important tool in grasping the big picture.
+So, say 20 hours at least for a shorter book, uncomplicated, and clean writing, The more questions and snags, the slower the process.
+A closer reading of the same text, including margin comments and line editing as well as a detailed summary letter, could require 25 to 60+ hours.
+A densely worded literary novel will take more time; a young adult novel less–the range is broad.
+What best suits the circumstances will be discussed in the initial query.

 I can help, whether you’re struggling with narrative arc or looking to notch up the sophistication of your poetry.
 Send me an email about yourself and your work.
 Include a writing sample of any length.
-I’d love to hear from you. email@example.com

 Click here to contact me.